chrysanthusobinna/developer-wellness-survey/README.md

 - **Performance Audit with Google Chrome Lighthouse**: The Index page underwent testing using Google Chrome Lighthouse, which assesses various aspects of web applications.

+- **Performance Audit with Google Chrome Lighthouse**: The Index Page underwent testing using Google Chrome Lighthouse, which assesses various aspects of web applications.

-  - **Performance**: 62 - While there is room for improvement, this score reflects a functional user experience.
+  - **Performance**: 84 - This improved score reflects enhanced optimizations, contributing to a smoother and more efficient user experience.
   - **Accessibility**: 91 - This high score indicates strong adherence to accessibility best practices, making the site usable for individuals with disabilities.
   - **Best Practices**: 100 - A perfect score, signifying that the site follows industry best practices in web development.
-  - **SEO**: 91 - This score highlights effective search engine optimization strategies, ensuring better visibility in search results.
+  - **SEO**: 100 - This score highlights effective search engine optimization strategies, ensuring better visibility in search results.

   Below is a screenshot of the audit results for reference: